-Updated December 2019) Nuremberg and Bamberg make for a wonderful twin-centre Germany weekend break, especially if timed with the Christmas markets in Nuremberg.
-Located in Bavaria, in the south of the country, the two cities are definitely worth a visit any time of year.
+Nuremberg and Bamberg make for a wonderful twin-centre Germany weekend break, especially if timed with the Christmas markets in December.
+Located in Bavaria, in the south of the country, the two cities are definitely still worth a visit any time of year.
 They are home to fascinating history, beautiful architecture and great food.

-In December, tourists flock from across Europe and the world to visit the Christmas markets in Nuremberg.
-The city is home to one of Europe’s most spectacular Christmas Markets and despite the frigid temperatures during the festive period, this makes for a wonderful time to visit!
+In December, tourists flock from across Europe and the world to experience the festivities in Nuremberg.
+The city is home to one of Europe’s most spectacular Christmas Markets and despite the frigid temperatures during the festive period, the market is a magical experience!
 However, nearby Bamburg is an even quieter authentic Christmas Market experience.

-Read on for my guide to Nuremberg and Bamberg.
+So read on for my guide to Nuremberg and Bamberg.
 I’ve detailed where to stay, where to visit, what to eat and how to get around, as well as of course all you need to know about visiting the Christmas markets in Nuremberg and Bamberg.
 Get ready to start planning a wonderful weekend in Germany!